Guide To Cold Water Paddling Gear

 Pogies are like a neo mitten that attaches to the paddle shaft.
 This unique design lets you comfortably hold the paddle with your bare hands and still keep them warm because they're protected inside the pogies.
 That’s their chief selling point.

 The problem with pogies is that if you have to remove your hands to do anything from scratching your nose to completing a kayak rescue, your bare hands are completely exposed.
+This can be a critical safety issue if you capsize and have to do a rescue with your bare hands.

 Further Reading: